magomimmo/modern-cljs/doc/tutorial-09.md

 > NOTE 1: Sorry for the content of this tutorial not being specifically
 > dedicated to CLJS.
 But I think that most of the considerations about
-> testing are common to both side of the creek.
-And sorry for had
+> testing are common to both sides of the creek.
+And sorry for having
-> brocken the content in two parts.
+> broken the content in two parts.
 It was too long to stay in a single
 > unit of my own attention time.

 ## Introduction